Gonzaga Exceptional Hockey Program Expands

 Gonzaga News Service

-The program, which runs from October through March, teaches hockey to youth ages 3 through 21 with Down syndrome, autism spectrum disorder, sensory processing disorder and attention deficit hyperactivity disorder.Thanks in part to a relationship facilitated by School of Education Dean Vincent Alfonso, the Isaac Foundation has made donations to help provide equipment to participants since the start of this year.
+The program, which runs from October through March, teaches hockey to youth ages 3 through 21 with Down syndrome, autism spectrum disorder, sensory processing disorder and attention deficit hyperactivity disorder.Thanks in part to a relationship facilitated by former School of Education Dean Vincent Alfonso, the Isaac Foundation has made donations to help provide equipment to participants since the start of this year.
 The equipment includes helmets, shin guards, shoulder pads, elbow pads and other basics that students need.

 “The collaboration with Isaac Foundation helps us establish a wider net of kids to recruit for the program because they are the largest parent financial support charity for autism in the area,” Derby said.
 “This program is very rewarding for the kids involved.
 It connects them to something that’s theirs.
 That’s an important part of growing up and being an adolescent.”